AmeliaEScott/vil_sensor_fusion/README.md

    - `loam:=false` to disable Loam
    - `rviz:=true` to enable the Rviz configuration included with Loam
    - In the future, I will include an Rviz configuration that displays both Rovio and Loam odometry in a convenient way.

+I have included a few sample ROS bags in `vil_fusion/sample_bags/`.
+These are stored with Git LFS, so you will need to have Git LFS installed:

+    git lfs install

+Everything else should work normally after that.
+If you installed Git LFS only after cloning the repo, you can run `git lfs fetch` to make sure you have all of the important files.